EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Sebastian.
 Parallelization.
 Do we want to go into the direction of https://github.com/stan-dev/stan/wiki/Parallelism-in-Stan ?
 Essentially the idea is to introduce specialized "wahtever_parallel" functions which use OpenMP.
 Do we want something else?

 Sebastian.
 Parallel ODE: The prototype is fully done, i.e. I have created a `stan_ode_model` R function.
 Do we want to make this available in some form and if so how?
 An extra rstanode repo / a branch in rstan repo?

+Betancourt.
+How to move forward on changing CmdStan output?